LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Generate API Key

 You cannot generate the API Key until you have the paid Apple Developer account set up.
-If you are still waiting for Apple to enable your account, you can skip ahead to complete part of the GitHub steps but you will need to pause at [Configure Secrets](#configure-secrets).
+If you are still waiting for Apple to enable your account, you can skip ahead to complete part of the GitHub steps (see [New GitHub Account](#new-github-account) or [Setup GitHub](#setup-github)), but you will need to pause at [Configure Secrets](#configure-secrets).

 This section will walk you through the steps required to gather or create these parameters.